 - Assume advanced nursing roles in clinical practice

-- Deliver competent health care to diverse populations within the community
+- Deliver competent healthcare to diverse populations within the community

-- Use epidemiological, social, and environmental data to draw inferences to effectively assist patients in achieving and/or maintaining optimal health or to stabilize chronic conditions
+- Use epidemiological, social and environmental data to draw inferences to effectively assist patients in achieving and/or maintaining optimum health or to stabilize chronic health conditions

 - Design health promotion and disease prevention clinical programs for individuals and families in primary care settings